|

 32. Mini Chicken Pot Pies

 These cozy, bite-sized pot pies filled with veggies and creamy sauce are perfect for cool-weather gatherings.
 Freeze ahead and bake fresh for a comforting touch.
-For ideal portions, use this muffin tin set.
+For a step-by-step recipe, try this mini pot pie version.

 33. Bacon-Wrapped Dates